ARM-software/sbsa-acs/README.md

 ### Emulation environment without secondary storage

-On an Emulation platform where secondary storage is not available, perform the following steps:
+On an emulation platform where secondary storage is not available, perform the following steps:

 1. Add the path to 'Sbsa.efi' file in the UEFI FD file.
 2. Build UEFI image including the UEFI Shell.